The Fire Investigator’s Guide to Bladder Bags

 One of the main advantages of using a bladder bag is its portability.
 The bag can be easily carried to the site of a fire, allowing for quick response times.
 Additionally, the bag's capacity allows you to carry a significant amount of water, making it an effective tool for fire suppression.

-Another advantage is the ease of use.
+Another professional advantage is the "low-impact" cooling.
 The hand-operated pump allows the user to control the flow of water, making it easier to target specific areas.
 This can be particularly useful when trying to cool down hot spots or suppress small fires.

 Additionally, the bag requires manual operation.
 This can be physically demanding, particularly in situations where the bag needs to be used for an extended period of time.
 Despite these limitations, the bladder bag remains a helpful tool for firefighters and fire investigators.